ROCm/rocSHMEM/docs/install.rst

 .. note::

-  This this installation method requires ROCm 6.4 or newer.
+  This installation method requires ROCm 6.4 or newer.

 Installing rocSHMEM from Source
 --------------------------------

-The following method can be used to build and install rocSHMEM with the IPC backend:
+The following method can be used to build and install rocSHMEM with the IPC on-node, GPU-to-GPU backend:

 .. code-block:: bash